 Like many regions of Pennsylvania, the Lehigh Valley has a strong history of railroading that greatly impacted the region.
-The railroad industry was built up thanks to the many steel mills and other factories that were present in the valley, and replaced the region’s canals.
+The railroad industry was built up thanks to the many steel mills and other factories that were present in the valley and replaced the region’s canals.

-The Lehigh and Keystone Valley Model Railroad Museum has been in existence for close to three decades and been at their current location for about 20 of those years.
+The Lehigh and Keystone Valley Model Railroad Museum has been in existence for close to three decades and been at its current location for about 20 of those years.
 The museum is located in a fairly nondescript building in a residential area a little less than a mile from the heart of downtown Bethlehem, PA.

 While the museum doesn’t have regularly scheduled hours, it is open for open houses throughout the year.
 However, their most consistent operating hours are during the holiday season.
 So, if you are spending Christmas in Bethlehem, PA, you definitely don’t want to miss this great hidden gem.